rickellis/Arch-Linux-Install-Guide/README.md

     $   nano /etc/pacman.d/mirrorlist

-Then make sure that only servers in your country are uncommented.
-Alternately, you can `shift + arrow down` to highlight servers you don't want and `Ctrl + K` to cut them.
+Then make sure that __only__ servers in your country are un-commented.
+Alternately (what I do), you can `shift + arrow down` to highlight servers you don't want and `Ctrl + K` to cut them.
 Save the file then run these two commands:

     $   sudo cp /etc/pacman.d/mirrorlist /etc/pacman.d/mirrorlist.backup

     $   rankmirrors -n 6 /etc/pacman.d/mirrorlist.backup > /etc/pacman.d/mirrorlist